cacttus/Loft/notes.md

 * LaunchFileWithSelectedShaderErrorLine (shaders & Scripts)
     * when an error occurs - launch the file in the editor.
 * Do away with generic shader names - files must exist, if they dont exist then it wont be reported if the shader still compiles.
-* Put line width / point size on Material (perhaps GPU state, or just a material param) of course put functionality in to render these without compatibility profile Ok so - we would put it on the material and have separate debug draw materials for line / point Actually it would be a shader parameter
-      So we would need some kind of shader parameter interface.
-    Material{
-      LineWidth
-      PointSize
-    }
-    LineShader
-      _ufLineWidth
-    PointShader
-      _ufPointSize
-        ^^ point shader can be a more generic quad shader of some kind.

-    We may also be able to make this generic ..
-      One shader for lines/points with flat color (GL_POINTS, GL_LINES)
-        Not sure if this is possible.

-      Note it is all v_v3c4 for debug. - debug vert.

 * KeyMap - Read from file.
 * Optimized UI-ONLY Window Updates -
     Prevent rendering to UI-only windows if the UI does not change, do not clear the buffer.
-* Move World Initialization to scripts.

   Sun/Moon and default object creation
 * Generic Texture -
     Refactor the RenderTExture and Depth texture constructors in Texture - make generic, and fit with 2d, 3d, or make a 3d class
 * Memory growth bug, FPS drop bug
 * Mesh Pools.
-* GLYPHS - replace UiElement with Glyphs for chars
-* WORD WRAP - make word wrap work for labels.
-* Move the window debug keys (F1..) to KeyMaP
-* FIX CS Scripts
-* Dir lights

 * BR_DYNAMIC_GLOB_LOADING Dynamic Glob loading from world file
 * Beam / BeamEdge /BeamVert as structs doing this will compact data by 400%